ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 We still don't know why some requests are failing.
 Now that we are parsing the logs, however, we have access to a lot more information.

 # Is this affecting every region?

 Let's analyze our clients by `client.ip` to look for possibly geographic patterns.

+## Using the Elastic GeoIP processor

-We can easily do that with the Elastic `GeoIP` processor.
+We can add the Elastic `GeoIP` processor to geo-locate our clients based on their client IP address.

 1. Select `logs-proxy.otel-default` from the list of Streams.
 2. Select the `Processing` tab